KennethManzi1/Python-Polars-Champions-League-fun-project/README.md

 │ Zesiger     ┆ Young Boys  ┆ Defender   ┆ 1           ┆ 1          ┆ 0     ┆ 0       ┆ 0          │
 └─────────────┴─────────────┴────────────┴─────────────┴────────────┴───────┴─────────┴────────────┘
 ```
 - Wow Benzema was on fire that season in terms of goals.
 It's no wonder he won the Balon Dor that year.
 He had big performances against Chelsea in the Quarter final and Manchester City in the Semis.
+Oh yes and a hattrick against PSG in the second leg of the first knockout round.
+- Those are big teams that he took out in order to win the trophy later on against my team Liverpool as they unfortunately lost to Benzema's Real Madrid.
-- Lewandowski was pretty good for Bayern as well as well as Haller from Ajax
+- Lewandowski was pretty good for Bayern as well as well as Haller from Ajax.

 **Club Statistics Goals and Assists**
 ```Python